BlockchainLabsNZ/BitHeroToken/audit/readme.md

 We took part in carefully reviewing all source code provided, including both static and functional testing methodology.

 Overall we consider the contracts we audited are adequate and we have not identified any potential vulnerabilities.
-This contract has a low level risk of ETH and BTH being hacked or stolen from the inspected contracts.
+These contracts have a low level risk of ETH and BTH being hacked or stolen from the inspected contracts.

 <hr>